rinikerlab/Ensembler/README.md

 The full Documentation can be found here:  https://rinikerlab.github.io/Ensembler/
 ### Potential functions

-  Contains simple functions, that can be stocked together.
+  Implement mathematical functions of interest for modelling purposes for esxample in chemistry.
-  Also implementation of new potentials is very easy, as there only few functions that need to be overwritten.
+  Implementation of new potentials is very easy, as there are only few functions that need to be overwritten.
-  Examples: Harmonic Oscillator, Wa*ve function, etc..
+  Implemented Potentials: Harmonic Oscillator, Wave function, etc..
-  Also different dimensionalities can be used.
+  Also different dimensionalities can be used like 1D, 2D, and ND.

-   * OneD

-   * TwoD

-   * ND

    You can try the code in your Browser here (or check out down below the Tutorial&Example section):